run#

 oxo-call run --verify samtools "sort input.bam by coordinate, output sorted.bam"

-oxo-call run --optimize-task --verify samtools "sort bam"
+oxo-call run --auto-retry --verify samtools "sort and index"

 # Override LLM model for a single invocation